WebOfTrustInfo/rwot8-barcelona/draft-documents/how-ssi-will-survive-capitalism.md

 -   Lack of business knowledge for tech-first SSI industry participants

--   Collusion or Regulatory Capture - Direction is taken over by a limited number of private corporations that organize in "community groups", but do not truly represent commons or effectively create a barrier to entry.
+-   Collusion or Regulatory Capture: direction is taken over by a limited number of private corporations that organize in "community groups", that do not truly represent commons or effectively create a barrier to entry.

-SWOT Result Interpretation - "Barriers, Pathways and the Third Rail"
+SWOT Result Interpretation: "Barriers, Pathways and the Third Rail"
 =====================================================================

 With the identified factors of the SWOT analysis we are able to deduce further implications around the adoption of SSI.
-Specifically we want to point out possible barriers, pathways and distractions that may arise.
+Specifically, we want to point out possible barriers, pathways, and distractions that may arise.

 Barriers
 --------